RymaDa/ialbums/README.md

 4. __LiveData__ - It notifies views of any database changes.
 Use LiveData to build data objects that notify views when the underlying database changes.

 5. __Koin__ - A pragmatic lightweight dependency injection framework for Kotlin developers.

+6. __Glide__ -  supports fetching, decoding, and displaying video stills, images, and animated GIFs.

-5. __Kotlin__ - Kotlin is a modern statically typed programming language used by over 60% of professional Android developers that helps boost productivity, developer satisfaction, and code safety.
+7. __Kotlin__ - Kotlin is a modern statically typed programming language used by over 60% of professional Android developers that helps boost productivity, developer satisfaction, and code safety.